1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954-S/S RPM FS-502

 This Repunched Mintmark features a doubled “S” mintmark on San Francisco-struck coins.
-The error resulted from multiple punching attempts, which could involve a punch that bounced and landed on the rebound, a punch not held vertically causing it to skip, or an attempt to correct an initially mispositioned punch.
+The error resulted from multiple punching attempts — a punch that bounced on the rebound, a punch not held perfectly vertical, or an attempt to correct an initially mispositioned punch.
 The secondary “S” impression creates a visible shadow or offset outline around the primary mintmark.

-These varieties were cataloged and designated by variety attribution services, with FS-502 indicating the specific repunching pattern and direction.
-Collectors value these errors for their historical significance, representing the final era of hand-crafted die production before automation.
+These varieties were cataloged and designated by variety attribution services, with FS-502 indicating the specific repunching pattern.
+Collectors value these errors for their historical significance, as they represent the final era of hand-crafted die production before automation.

 1954-S/S RPM FS-502 Price/Grade Chart